Club Inclusion

 In addition to the proven format of the Club Bachelor, the summer semester of 2026 will see the launch of an expanded program focusing on barrier-free studying.

-The “Club Inclusion” offers students with disabilities, chronic illnesses, neurodivergence, and anyone else who is interested the opportunity to exchange ideas within and across study programs, learn from each other, and share experiences related to barrier-free studying.
+The “Club for Inclusion and Diversity” offers students with disabilities, chronic illnesses, neurodivergence, and anyone else who is interested the opportunity to exchange ideas within and across study programs, learn from each other, and share experiences related to barrier-free studying.

 The focus here is on mutual support, empowerment, and joint dialogue about inclusive study conditions.